PalaniRahulDravid/Real-ChatBot/README.md

 ## 🚀 Features

+- 🔐 **User Authentication** (Register/Login)
+- 🚫 Protected Routes: Only logged-in users can access the chat
 - 🌐 Responsive web interface to chat with an AI assistant
 - ✨ Start new chats and view previous conversations
 - 💾 Chat history is saved in **MongoDB Atlas**